astefanutti/camel-cdi/README.md

 ### Improved Features

-###### Multiple Camel Contexts
+##### Multiple Camel Contexts

 The official Camel CDI declares the `ContextName` annotation that can be used to declare multiple `CamelContext` instances.
 However that annotation is not declared as a CDI qualifier and does not fit nicely in the CDI programming model as discussed in [CAMEL-5566][].
-That improved version alleviates that concerns so that the `ContextName` annotation can be used as a proper CDI qualifier, e.g.:
+That improved version alleviates that concern so that the `ContextName` annotation can be used as a proper CDI qualifier, e.g.:

 ```java
 @ApplicationScoped